7

 “Finally tell us about you and Aurora!?” they said in unison.

 “Did you two practice that!?”
-Luna said while now being perplexed.
+Luna perplexingly asked.

 “Alright, alright.
 I didn’t realize you two wanted to know so badly.”

-“Before you tell us though,” said Chloe.
+“Okay but enthusiasm aside,” said Chloe.
 “We should probably make sure you’re actually cool with doing this.
-I mean you were against it only a night ago.”
+I mean, you were against it only a night ago.”

-“I recall you being the one to say we should have a better talk and I agreed to it, didn’t I?
-Even if you believe I’m throwing away whatever love Aurora has for me, you should at the very least understand why.”
+“I recall you being the one to say we should have a better talk, and I agreed to it, didn’t I?”

 This was partially the reason.
 Luna also just wanted to finally be able to tell this story to someone.
-A story she’s kept close to her chest for seven years.
-A story she kept hidden from even her step father.
+These are memories that have been attached to her for so long that maybe releasing them in some form would make them the slightest bit easier to exist with.
+After all, this was a story she’s kept close to her chest for seven years.
+A story she kept hidden from even Serene.
 A story that only she and her beloved friend knew about.